Chambly, Oise

 Chambly ([ʃɑ̃bli]) is a commune in the Oise department in northern France.
 Chambly station has rail connections to Beauvais and Paris.

+History

+The medieval lordship of Chambly (seigneur de Chambly) was held by members of the House of Chambly.
+Pierre the Fat served as chamberlain under King Philip IV in the early 1300s.

 Population

 Sport

 FC Chambly is based in the commune.